-Programs provided by Duke's Professional Development Institute focus on developing clerical office support skills and capabilities of Duke staff to help them qualify for a variety of career opportunities within Duke.
+Programs provided by Duke's Professional Development Academy focus on developing clerical office support skills and capabilities of Duke staff to help them qualify for a variety of career opportunities within Duke.

 Thank you for your interest in the Office Staff Development Program.
 We are no longer accepting applications.